 Their primary goal is to bulk up, so they stick to a bulking diet, with around 4,000 calories a day, out of which 250g is fat, and 200g is protein.

 During the bulking period, they eat whatever food items they have at home, but they check product disclaimer for nutrition information.
+They do this especially when they're sensitive to some ingredients, such as caffeine.

 After a few months, they start a cutting routine, which is about half the daily calories.